ibm-ecosystem-engineering/QueryCraft/readme.md

     <img src= "document/annotaion_tool.gif">

-2. **Data ingestion**: This module is used for ingesting your data to Db2 on IBM Cloud.
+2. **Data ingestion**: Data ingestion module can be used for ingesting your data to Db2 on IBM Cloud.

     <img src= "image/Db2_ingetion.gif">

-3. **Context Retriever**: Context retriever is used to extract context from the instruct dataset given the instruct dataset.
+3. **Context Retriever**: Context retriever can be used to extract context from the instruct dataset given the instruct dataset.
 Read details about this module on our blog on [Diving Deep into Context Retrieval Techniques](https://medium.com/@sahil_desai/07b5f4b51273)

     <img src= "image/Context_ret.gif">